dupeng24/full-disk-cloud-removal/README.md

 python train.py
 ```
 ## Testing
-To conduct testing, save the trained model weights in the checkpoint folder and rename them accordingly,run these commands:
+To conduct testing, please download the model parameter zip without unzipping it and place it directly under a checkpoint folder.
+Set the input and output paths, run these commands:
 ```
 python test.py
 ```
 ## Acknowledgement
+Data were acquired by GONG instruments operated by NISP/NSO/AURA/NSF with contribution from NOAA.
-The authors express their gratitude to the Global Oscillation Network Group (GONG) and the Huairou Solar Observing Station (HSOS) for providing the data.
+The authors express their gratitude to the Global Oscillation Network Group (GONG) for providing the data.